vodp/vodp.github.io/_posts/2024-03-07-world-model.md

 Genie and V-JEPA share the basic recipe of cooking up a world model.
 It consists of three parts: i) a *video tokenizer* or *x-encoder* that converts video frames into token / latent embedding *z*, ii) a *latent action model* or *predictor* that infers future states of *z* or actions *a* over *z*, and iii) a *dynamic model* predicts the next video frame given *z* and *a*.
 The third component however is missing from V-JEPA for good: the authors argue for the succint of embedding whereas the pixel space is extraneous.
 V-JPEA in its experiments demonstrated the optional third component by training a pixel decoder which gives no nonsense pixel-level reconstruction of predicted states *z*.

 At the abstract level there is virtually no differences between Genie and V-JEPA except that Genie made use of a discrete model called Vector Quantized Variational Autoencoder (VQ-VAE) to compress the continuous latent control predictive space to a few codebooks which correspond to sprite movements such as up, down, left, right.
 The most important message from the papers nevertheless is that video data is the key to train the next AI models without relying on expensive annotations.
 As a result, scaling compute is the only best way to improve  the quality of these video-based world model.
-A trillions parameters model trained on all of the GPUs in the world from all the videos available on YouTube will give you something blow up your mind.
+Think about it: a trillions parameters model trained on all of the GPUs in the world from all the videos available on YouTube will give you something blow up your mind.

+# Methodology

+## Genie

+## V-JEPA